grey-cat-1908/website/content/blog/1d-collisions/index.md

 ## 3.

-Firstly, it is essential to comprehend how the velocity of the bodies after collision is calculated.
+Firstly, it is essential to comprehend how the velocity of the particles after collision is calculated.
 We will solve the problem in the elastic collision model (one-dimensional Newtonian).

-# 3.1
+### 3.1

 $$
 m_{1}\vec{v}_{1} + m_{2}\vec{v}_{2} = m_{1}\vec{v'}_{1} + m_{2}\vec{v'}_{2}